West Morris Mendham High School: Academics

 Each of the four levels in classes differs in the level of rigor, with studies being the least rigorous and Honors/AP/IB being the most rigorous.
 Students and their parents are free to decide the level of the students classes.

 Administration

-The school's principal is Steve Ryan.
-His core administration team includes four assistant principals.
+Anne Meagher took over as principal following Steve Ryan's promotion to chief school administrator in the West Morris Regional High School District, promoted from an assistant principal's position.
+The core administration team includes two assistant principals, one of which is serving on an interim basis, following Mr. Ryan's promotion.
+The assistant principal that's serving on an interim basis is a teacher at West Morris Mendham.